FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/client-api.rst

 With iocatcher you can register a range to say you are mapping it in read or write mode.
-This give you exclusive access to this range so other client be rejected if they try to register again this range until you unregister it after use.
+This give you exclusive access to this range so other client be rejected if they try to register again this range until you deregister it after use.

-On registration you get a registration ID which you need to use again when you want to unregister your registration.
+On registration you get a registration ID which you need to use again when you want to deregister your registration.

 This aimed to be used inside ummap-io to get exclusive write mapping and guaranty we stay in valid conditions.